 The Top 5 Effective Methods to Get Rid of Mice

-Major Pest Control are experts at controlling pest and mice infestations and have been doing it for years.
+Major Pest Control is an expert at controlling pest and mice infestations and has been doing it for years.
 This post will help you learn what you can do to take back control of your home and get rid of mice for good.

-Always take all safety precautions, from wearing gloves, long sleeves and long pants and goggles, to reading and following instructions and labels at all times.
+Always take all safety precautions, including wearing gloves, long sleeves, long pants, and goggles, and reading and following instructions and labels at all times.
 This will keep you and your family safe.

-Clean your home inside and out to get rid of their food source and potential nesting materials.
+Clean your home inside and out to remove their food sources and potential nesting materials.

-Seal up any potential entry points – mice can get in through openings that are a quarter of an inch in diameter.
+Seal up any potential entry points – mice can get in through openings as small as a quarter of an inch.
 Sealing these up will ensure no new mice will enter while you’re trying to eliminate them.

 If you have a larger infestation, or your efforts have not worked this far, there are different chemical baits that you can use – with caution – to get rid of mice from your home and property.
 Be advised that this should only be used as a last resort.